How to Discipline a Child

 When to use it: If your child repeatedly breaks an important rule.

 How it works: Simple!
 Take away an object or a privilege.
-For example, if your toddler conks a friend with a toy bat, take away the bat and end the play date.
+For example, if your toddler hits a friend with a toy bat, take away the bat and end the play date.
 Say, “No hitting.
 No bat when you hit.
 Now we go home.”
 This is a great way to get your child to stop hitting others.

 How NOT to Discipline a Child: Spanking

-Hitting children teaches then that it’s okay for big people to hit little people, and that it’s okay to vent anger through violence.
-Now, I know there will be times when your toddler will make you really angry, but learning toddler-ese and can give you an outlet for your frustration: Vent your anger by clapping and growling, not by shaking and slapping.
+Hitting children teaches them that it is okay for big people to hit little people, and that it is okay to vent anger through violence.
+Now, I know there will be times when your toddler will make you really angry, but learning toddler-ese can give you an outlet for your frustration: Vent your anger by clapping and growling, not by shaking, slapping, hitting, or spanking.